Akorex/Akorex/README.md

 - 👀 I’m interested in solving problems using Machine Learning and in pushing the needle forward in the research of Artificial Intelligence
 - 🌱 I’m currently learning ML/MLOps, Data Science
 - 💞️ I’m looking to collaborate on projects involving Computer Vision and Natural Language Processing with Tensorflow and Pytorch
-- 📫 How to reach me @_manofletters on Twitter.

 <!---
 Akorex/Akorex is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.